- Post-Doctoral: Virology and Cell Biology, Stanford University, 1998 – 2004.

 - PhD: University of Michigan, 1998.

 - Kotla S and Gustin KE.
-2015.
-Proteolysis of MDA5 and IPS-1 is not Required for Inhibition of the Type I IFN Response by Poliovirus.
-Virology Journal.
-12:158
+Proteolysis of MDA5 and IPS-1 is Not Required for Inhibition of the Type I IFN Response by Poliovirus.
+Virology Journal, 2015.
+12:158.

 - Park N, Schweers NJ and Gustin KE.
-2015.
 Selective Removal Of FG-Repeat Domains From The Nuclear Pore Complex By Enterovirus 2Apro.
-Journal of Virology.
+Journal of Virology, 2015.
 89:11069-79.

-- Pathak, A., Adams, R.H., Shah, N.C. and Gustin KE.
-2013.
+- Pathak A, Adams RH, Shah NC and Gustin KE.
 Persistent human rhinovirus type C infection of the lower respiratory tract in a pediatric cord blood transplant recipient.
-Bone Marrow Transplantation.
+Bone Marrow Transplantation, 2013.
 48:747-8.

 For a complete listing of Dr. Gustin's publications, search PubMed.

-Research in my lab aims to understand host-pathogen interactions that occur during infections with RNA viruses, such as rhinovirus and poliovirus.
-In addition to enhancing our understanding of pathogenesis, we hope to gain insights into mechanisms underlying such basic cellular processes as regulation of gene expression and nucleo-cytoplasmic trafficking.
-My lab utilizes a multidisciplinary approach incorporating cell biology, molecular biology, genetics, biochemistry and functional genomics.
+My lab aims to understand host-pathogen interactions that occur during infections with RNA viruses, such as rhinovirus and poliovirus.
+In addition to enhancing our understanding of pathogenesis, we hope to gain insights into mechanisms underlying such basic cellular processes as regulation of gene expression, nucleo-cytoplasmic trafficking and the antiviral response.
+We utilize a multidisciplinary approach incorporating cell and molecular biology, genetics, biochemistry and functional genomics.